ballerina-attic/docs-ballerina-vscode-extension/en/docs/edit-the-code/code-actions.md

 #### Source actions for variables

+The following source actions are available for variables.

 - `Type guard variable`: Type guard a variable if the variable type is a union type.

   <img src="https://github.com/wso2/docs-ballerina-visual-studio-code-plugin/blob/main/en/docs/img/source-actions-for-variable.gif?raw=true" width="100%" />

 #### Source actions for imports

+The following source actions are available for imports.

 - `Optimize imports`: Optimize import statements to remove unused imports and arrange imports in alphabetical order.

   <img src="https://github.com/wso2/docs-ballerina-visual-studio-code-plugin/blob/main/en/docs/img/source-actions-for-imports.gif?raw=true" width="100%" />

 #### Source actions for documentation

+The following source actions are available for documentations.

 - `Document all`: Document all the top-level constructs.